LSSTDESC/Smokescreen/README.md

 Other info: the previous README can be found [here](bckp_README.md)

-> :warning: Important notice :warning: : the term "blinding" and the name "smokescreen" are used as placeholders and are not final.
-The final name will be decided by the DESC Blinding Working Group in discussions with the collaboration.
+> :warning: Important notice :warning: : the term "blinding" is used in the context of data concealment for scientific analysis.
+We understand this is an outdated term and we are working to update it to a more appropriate term.
+If you have any suggestions, please let us know.

 ## Installation
 **Creating a new environment:**